-The term “medical devices” covers all products used for the diagnosis, prevention, monitoring, treatment and alleviation of diseases, disorders, disabilities, anatomical functions or physiological processes as well as for birth control, and whose primary intended purpose – the effect on the human body – is not achieved by pharmacological, immunological or metabolic means.
+The term “medical device” covers all products used to diagnose, prevent, monitor, treat or alleviate diseases, disabilities, anatomical functions or physiological processes, as well as for the control of conception which do not achieve their principal intended action in or on the human body by pharmacological, immunological or metabolic means.

-Medical devices therefore include everything from ordinary patches, crutches, condoms and pacemakers to electromagnetic and mechanical apparatuses for hospital use, surgical instruments and diagnostic tests.
+Medical devices therefore cover a wide range of products from simple patches, crutches, corrective glasses, thermometers and condoms to insulin pumps, defibrillators, breast, orthopaedic and dental implants, pacemakers, electromagnetic and mechanical hospital devices, surgical instruments and diagnostic tests.

 - diagnosis, prevention, monitoring, prediction, prognosis, treatment or alleviation of disease,